uizaio/uiza-android-sdk-player/README.md

 **Step 1:**
 Create layout uiza_***controller_skin_custom_main.xml*** like [THIS](https://github.com/uizaio/uiza-android-sdk-player/blob/dev/sample/src/main/res/layout/uiza_controller_skin_custom_main.xml):

 Please note *app:controller_layout_id="@layout/uiza_controller_skin_custom_detail"*

 **Step 2:**
 Create layout uiza_***uiza_controller_skin_custom_detail*** like [THIS](https://github.com/uizaio/uiza-android-sdk-player/blob/dev/sample/src/main/res/layout/uiza_controller_skin_custom_detail.xml):
-- In this xml file, you can mod anything you like: position, color, drawable resouces...
+- In this xml file, you can edit anything you like: position, color, drawable resouces...
 - You can add more view (TextView, Button, ImageView...).
 - You can remove any component which you dont like.
 - Please note: Dont change any id's view if you are using it.